The hands on exercise is one of many different experiential learning activities that ensure a rich learning experience.

 Why: It is intended to provide an opportunity for the learners to practice new skills in a safe and monitored environment.

-How: Prior to the hands on practice, the trainer should break the procedure down into steps and model each step, explaining the how, why, when, and where for the step.
-The trainer should also describe the vital “knacks” or tricks involved in the task, as well as emphasizing the safety aspects.
+How: Prior to the hands on practice, the trainer should break the procedure down into steps and model each step.
+They should explain the how, why, when, and where for the step.
+The trainer should also describe the vital “knacks” or tricks involved in the task,.
+In addtion, the trainer should emphasize any safety aspects.

-The participants should also demonstrate their understanding of the steps prior to actually performing the hands on activity, to ensure they have been set up for success.
+The participants should also demonstrate their understanding of the steps prior to actually performing the hands on activity.
+This will ensure they are set up for success.
 This may include talking the trainer, or a volunteer learner, through the operation.
 A questionnaire, a case study, or a true/false quiz are also ways to make sure the learners really know what to do in the actual hands on exercise.

 It is sometimes useful and appropriate to pair a novice with a more skilled learner, so that they can learn together.

-The trainer(s) must continually monitor the activity, providing constructive coaching feedback to assist learners who are having a problem with the exercise.
-This involves asking the learners questions in order to help them discover what they need to do, rather than having the trainer tell them what to do.
+The trainer(s) must continually monitor the activity.
+This involves providing constructive coaching feedback to assist learners who are having a problem with the exercise.
+This also involves asking the learners questions.
+These will help them discover what they need to do, rather than having the trainer tell them what to do.

 Length: Depending upon the nature and complexity of the activity, the hands on exercise may take anywhere from 15 minutes to one or two hours.

-If the purpose of the training is to teach specific skills, then sufficient time should be scheduled for the learners to practice that skill in a hands on exercise.
+If the purpose of the training is to teach specific skills, then the learner need sufficient time to practice that skill in a hands on exercise.

 Benefits: A hands on exercise can: